Available at Jandakot Airport, Perth. Two in fleet.

 The Partenavia P68 is an Italian six-seat, twin-engined, high-wing monoplane built by Partenavia and later Vulcanair.
 Designed by Professor Luigi Pascale and originally put into production in 1972, it was intended for private or business use but has also seen use as both a training and a transport aircraft.
 It was originally named the Victor, although this name was not used for the production aircraft.

-Our Partenavias’ are available to The Royal Aero Club of WA members and the general public for private hire, training or charter.
+Our Partenavias’ are available to The Royal Aero Club of WA members and the general public for private hire, training, scenic flights or charter.
 Bookings can be made via our friendly Operations Team on 08 9417 0000.

 - Crew: 1